 Cholesterol is a fat-like, waxy substance in your blood.
 Our bodies make some cholesterol.
 It is also found in animal products, with the highest amounts in fatty meat, egg yolks, whole milk, cheese, shellfish, and organ meats.

-The two types of cholesterol that are most commonly referred to are: Low-density lipoprotein (LDL) cholesterol
+The 2 types of cholesterol that are most commonly referred to are: Low-density lipoprotein (LDL) cholesterol

 —Also known as bad cholesterol, this is the cholesterol that tends to build up along your arteries.
 Bad cholesterol levels are increased by eating fats that are saturated or hydrogenated (trans).High-density lipoprotein (HDL) cholesterol

 —Also known as good cholesterol, this type of cholesterol actually carries cholesterol away from your arteries and may, therefore, help lower your risk of having a heart attack.
 You can raise this good cholesterol by including olive oil, canola oil, avocados, or nuts in your diet.
 Exercise has been shown to raise HDL levels, too.